 All records within Health Services are confidential.
 Personal information can only be released outside the Centre with your written consent.
 Exceptions are only made in the case of life threatening emergencies or as required by law and/or public health regulations.

-A healthcare provider can only document care that they have personally provided at the time of illness or injury.
-If this was a Doctor or nurse at TWU’s Wellness Centre then they will usually be able to provide a letter for you.
+A healthcare provider can only document care they have personally provided at the time of illness or injury.
+If this was a Doctor or nurse at TWU’s Wellness Centre they will usually be able to provide a letter for you.
 If you received care from other providers, documentation must come from them.

-2) A student reports illness or injury that interfered with their studies but was not attended to by healthcare professional at that time.
+2) A student reports illness or injury that interfered with their studies but was not attended to by any healthcare professional at that time.
 There is no documentation available in this circumstance.

-4) A student experiences a family or personal crisis that they feel has interfered with their studies.
+4) A student experiences a family or personal crisis they feel has interfered with their studies.
 Perhaps they have had to travel home for a period of time because of this.
 If there has been no healthcare professional involved, then there can be no documentation from a healthcare perspective.
 Perhaps under some circumstances there may be non-medical documentation that could be provided from other sources.

 Some students on campus may require the utilization of syringes due to a medical condition.
 For the safety of our campus community, it is a requirement that anyone utilizing syringes ensure they are safely disposed of in designated Sharps Containers.
 These containers are available free of charge to anyone who requests one through TWU’s Wellness Centre.

 COMMUNICABLE DISEASE POLICY

 While the health status information of any student, staff or faculty member is held in the strictest confidence, the University is also committed to protect the health and safety of other community members in our close living, working and teaching environment.

 The University, in conjunction with Fraser Health Authority, will give students, staff and faculty appropriate information, as needed, on reportable communicable infections or diseases if there is risk of an exposure.